neoforged/Documentation/docs/advanced/featureflags.md

 public static void addFeaturePacks(final AddPackFindersEvent event) {
     event.addPackFinders(
-            // Path relative to your mods 'resources' pointing towards this pack ResourceLocation.fromNamespaceAndPath("examplemod", "data/examplemod/datapacks/experimental"),
+            // Path relative to your mods 'resources' pointing towards this pack
+            // Take note this also defines your packs id using the following format
+            // mod/<namespace>:<path>`, e.g. `mod/examplemod:data/examplemod/datapacks/experimental`
+            ResourceLocation.fromNamespaceAndPath("examplemod", "data/examplemod/datapacks/experimental"),

             // What kind of resources are contained within this pack